fullcalendar/fullcalendar-examples/angular/README.md

 After running the `npm run start` command, you will be given a localhost URL that can be visited in a browser.

+## Angular Ivy

+The `enableIvy` flag has been set to `false` in `tsconfig.base.json` because it is incompatible with FullCalendar's monorepo, which uses Yarn PnP, but if you want to reenable it, please feel free.

 [Angular CLI]: https://cli.angular.io/